Pharmaracist/dots-hyprland/README.md

 ## 🙏 Credits
 - Special thanks to my girlfriend for the support!
-- Thanks to Claude 3.5 sonnet for development assistance.
 - Acknowledgements to End-4 for the original Hyprland rice.
 - Thanks to Sh1zicus for the help and the awesome kickstart.
-- Shoutout to the Hyprland community and all the amazing ricers at Unixporn.
-- Inspiration from osu!lazer, Novelknocks, Hybrid, AvdanOS (concept), and Old End4 Configs.

 ## 🤝 Contributing
 We welcome contributions!
 Please feel free to submit a pull request or open an issue if you have suggestions or improvements.